This is the Ultimate Guide to Creating a Blog and how to Transfer Hosting from Godaddy to Bluehost (WordPress)

 - The next screen will be an order confirmation.
 There you will click the green button to create a password.

 - Create your password.
 Make it a strong password.
 I use Lastpass to generate passwords for me.
-Click next.
+Click next, and then login with your new password.

 - Pick a theme.
 You can change this later.

-- After you choose a theme, you will a screen that says “Nice!
-Setting up WordPress for you…” This could take a few minutes, so be patient!
+- After you choose a theme, you will a screen that says “Welcome to WordPress”!

 Updating your Domain records